hashicorp/terraform-provider-vsphere/acctests/README.md

 4. Power on the vcsa VM
 5. Visit the vCenter IP again, but this time port `:5480`, signing in may fail the first time, but it is the vsphere username/password found in `acctests/equinix/devrc`
 6. In the networking tab give it a valid IP on the private network (assuming 3 nested ESXIs will be created, use the 6th address).
+7. OPTIONAL: vCenter ships with a 60 day evaluation license.
+You could take this opportunity to add a permanent license into inventory, and right click the top-level vCenter instance and assign the license.

 ### TestRun Step
 This config can be destroyed between full test runs of the provider.
 It should cover cleaning up of things like the nested ESXis running in the wrong cluster, and cleaning up any leftover files in the NFS.
 Any lingering resources outside of those may need manual cleanup.